Accessibility Statement

 • navigate most of the website using speech recognition software;

-• use the Browsealoud icon at the top of the screen to hear an audio version (this does not include third-party content like the twitter feed and performance portal); and
+• use the ReachDeck icon at the top of the screen to hear an audio version (this does not include third-party content like the performance portal); and

 We have designed this website with features that make it easier to use by everyone.
-We aim to reach level AA of the Web Content Accessibility Guidelines (WCAG).
-These are the international standards for accessible websites and content.
 We’ve also made the website text as simple as possible to understand.

-AbiltyNet (external website) has advice on making your device easier to use if you have a disability.
+AbiltyNet (https://mcmw.abilitynet.org.uk) has advice on making your device easier to use if you have a disability.

 How accessible this website is

 Most of this website is complaint with the WCAG 2.1 AA accessibility standard.
-However, there are some parts that are not fully accessible:
+However, we know some parts of this website are not fully accessible:

-• Some documents are not fully accessible to screen reader software
+• PDFs and other documents older than September 2018 are not fully accessible to screen reader software

-• Browsealoud does not extend to third-party content such as twitter feed and our performance portal
+• ReachDeck does not extend to third-party content such as our performance portal

 We are currently making improvements to the Accessibility of this website to reduce these issues.